-Beacon Kingston Poughkeepsie Peekskill Middletown Newburgh Charter Based Positions
+Beacon Kingston Poughkeepsie Peekskill Middletown Newburgh Charter Based Positions,

-City Attorney Image: A second s Departments and Board
+City Attorney V Departments and Boards

-City Clerk V × × ×
+City Clerk V V V ~

-Department of Finance V ×
+Department of Finance V V ✓

-Department of Public Works ~ ~ ~ ~ ~ It is important to note that Citie
+Department of Public Works V V V 1 ~ It is important to note that Cities

-Fire Department V ~ × ~ ~ like Poughkeepsie (which has a
+Fire Department V V ✓ 1 ~ like Poughkeepsie (which has a

 Fire and Inspection Coordinator V Fire Department, Police

-Police Department Image: A second s ~ × ~ ~
+Police Department V V V / V Department, ZBA, etc.) define

-Office of Assessor ~ ~ ~ ~ ~ Department, ZBA, etc.) define
+Office of Assessor / / V V ~

-City Officers Image: A second s ~ 1 ~ ~ ~ the powers and duties of many
+City Officers V V / V / V the powers and duties of many of

-Comptroller ~ ~ ~ these positions, departments,
+Comptroller ~ V V these positions, departments,

-Corporation Counsel ~ 1 ~ ~ ~ and boards in the Administrative
+Corporation Counsel V · V / V and boards in the Administrative

-Parks and Rec department ~ ~ 1 Code
+Parks and Rec department ~ V 1 Code

-Water Department ~ ~ 1 ~ Code.
+Water Department ~ V 1 V Code.

-City Planner/Department Image: A second s ~ ~
+City Planner/Department V V ·

-City Engineer/Office ~ × ~ ~
+City Engineer/Office V V 1 ~

-Purchasing Dept/Assistant V × ×
+Purchasing Dept/Assistant V ~ V

-City Historian ~ ~
+City Historian V V

-City Judge ~ ~ ~ ~ 1 ~
+City Judge / V V / 1 V

-Community Development Director ~ ~
+Community Development Director / /

-Registrar of Vital Statistics ~ ~
+Registrar of Vital Statistics ~ V

-Dog & Animal Control 1 ~
+Dog & Animal Control V

-Zoning Board of Appeals V ~ ~
+Zoning Board of Appeals V V V

-City Manager 1 ~ ~ ~
+City Manager V / V

-City Administrator ~ ×
+City Administrator V ·

-City Chamberlain ×
+City Chamberlain ·

-Department of Human Services ~ ~
+Department of Human Services 1 1

-Is Detail on Departments in the Charter Needed? - Poughkeepsie Alternative

-ARTICLE IV DEPARTMENTS, OFFICES AND OTHER UNITS OF CITY GOVERNMENT Section 4.01 Departments, Offices and Other Units; Officers; Terms

-Departments, Offices and Other Units; Offices; Terms The common count may creats, mergs, consolidate and terminate such departments under the direction of commissioner, and such offices and other units of the securitive bands, and prescribe their direction approximities; as it may deen appropriate from time to time, as may be equired by state or federal law, this charter or the code.
-Except as otherwise provided in this charter, the head of each such department, office or unit shall be appointed by the city administrator, kubpet to confirmation by the mayor, and subject to such qualifying conditions as may be prequired by that confidential required by state law or this charter, the head of each such department, office or unit shall be entry required by state law or this charter, the head of each such department, office or unit shall be entry required by state law or this charter, the head of each such department, of the or unit shall be directly required by state laws or this of head partment, office or unit shall divorte his or the entities portisional or business time to the dives of his or head from any to their public or private professional or business service or employment.
+Is Detail on Departments in the Charter Needed? - Poughkeepsie Alternative ARTICLE IV DEPARTMENTS, OFFICES AND OTHER UNITS OF CITY GOVERNMENT Section 4.01 Departments, Offices and Other Units; Officers; Terms The common council may create, merge, consolidate and terminate such departments under the direction of commissioners, and such offices and other units of the executive branch, and prescribe their duties and responsibilities, as it may deem appropriate from time to time, or as may be required by state or federal law, this charter or the code.
+Except as otherwise provided in this charter, the head of each such department, office or unit shall be appointed by the city administrator, subject to confirmation by the mayor, and subject to such qualifying conditions as may be prescribed in the code.
+Except as otherwise required by state law or this charter, the head of each such department, office or unit shall be directly responsible to and serve at the pleasure of the city administrator.
+Except as otherwise provided in this charter, the head of each such department, office or unit shall devote his or her entire professional or business time to the duties of his or her office and shall neither conduct nor undertake to perform any other public or private professional or business service or employment. s) S-SLEWIS AND / 10/06/2016

-§4.16 - City Officers

-- The positions of Code Enforcement Officer, inspectors and other officers of the city as existing on the effective date of this Charter shall continue until otherwise provided by local law or ordinance. - Q: Does Code Enforcer need to be in Charter?
-NO - What is the intention of this section?
-Appears to be continuity and reassurance. - Should it say who and what positions are considered city officers?
+§4.16 - City Officers The positions of Code Enforcement Officer, inspectors and other officers of the city as existing on the effective date of this Charter shall continue until otherwise provided by local law or ordinance. • Q: Does Code Enforcer need to be in Charter?
+NO • What is the intention of this section?
+Appears to be continuity and reassurance.
+Should it say who and what positions are considered city officers?
 This may be defined.
-Generally, in local government, department heads and elected officials.

-- Is an account clerk an officer?
+Generally, in local government, department heads and elected officials. • Is an account clerk an officer?
 Not usual.

-- Every city officer shall, before he enters upon the duties of his office, take, subscribe and file with the City Clerk the constitutional oath of office.

-- Raises issue of gender specific language.

-- Provided for by §62.
-NYS Civil Service Law
+Every city officer shall, before he enters upon the duties of his office, take, subscribe and file with the City Clerk the constitutional oath of office. • Raises issue of gender specific language.
+Provided for by §62.
+NYS Civil Service Law sa)ini positi po